-Building on MCPS's commitment to equity, MCPS is continuing to work to embed equity, restorative practices, restorative justice, and trauma-informed care and rehabilitation, as part of our schools' culture, climate, and expectations.
+Building on MCPS's commitment to equity, we continue to work to embed equity, restorative practices, restorative justice, and trauma-informed care and rehabilitation as part of our schools' culture, climate, and expectations.

-Restorative Practices is a continuum of relationshipfocused processes that include preventative, proactive and responsive measures for both staff and students.
-The pillars of the Restorative Justice continuum include Identity, Classroom Practices, Community Building/ Sustaining, Decolonizing Curriculum, Community Partnership and Restorative Circles.
-These processes together build healthy relationships and create a sense of, and a commitment to, community that helps to prevent and address conflict and wrongdoing, as follows:
+Restorative practices are a continuum of relationshipfocused processes that include preventative, proactive, and responsive measures for both staff and students.
+These processes together build healthy relationships and create a sense of, and a commitment to, community.
+This helps to prevent and address conflict and wrongdoing, as follows:

 - 1. Involve and empower the affected community; however, participation is always voluntary. - 2.
 Challenge the mindsets of all involved to examine their roles, attitudes, beliefs, and behaviors specifically around wrongdoing. - 3.
-Utilize techniques to proactively build community, such as recognizing and celebrating desirable community actions and behaviors, and establishing community expectations.
+Use techniques to proactively build community, such as recognizing and celebrating desirable community actions and behaviors, and establishing community expectations.

-Restorative Practices do not negate the need for behavior intervention consequences; rather, they enable students to examine their attitudes and behaviors in a supportive environment while working to repair harm in a way that is meaningful to those who were affected.
+Restorative practices do not negate the need for behavior intervention consequences; rather, they enable students to examine their attitudes and behaviors in a supportive environment, while working to repair harm in a way that is meaningful to those who were affected.

 In alignment with Board Policy ACA, Nondiscrimination, Equity, and Cultural Proficiency, school safety measures should not reinforce biases against, or rely on the profiling of, students based on their actual or perceived personal characteristics.
 When employed with fidelity, restorative practices encourage a positive school climate that promotes and sustains leadership, teaching, and learning.
 Restorative Justice is a philosophy that challenges members of a school community to-

-- 1. focus on the harm caused by wrongdoing more than the rule or law that was broken; - 2. wmpower those who have been harmed and demonstrate equal concern for their needs within the discipline process; - 3. aupport individuals who have harmed others, while encouraging them to take personal responsibility for their actions and understand, accept, and fulfill their obligation to repair the harm that has occurred;

-- 4. wncourage collaboration and reintegration, rather than punishment and isolation; - 5. involve individuals who have harmed others in the decision making around consequences; and - 6. anticipate and address situations that may challenge a school community, such as physical conflict or re-entry of members into the community who have been apart for disciplinary reasons.
+- 1. focus on the harm caused by wrongdoing more than the rule or law that was broken; - 2. empower those who have been harmed and demonstrate equal concern for their needs within the discipline process; - 3. support individuals who have harmed others, while encouraging them to take personal responsibility for their actions and understand, accept, and fulfill their obligation to repair the harm that has occurred; - 4. encourage collaboration and reintegration, rather than punishment and isolation; - 5. involve individuals who have harmed others in the decision making around consequences; and - 6. anticipate and address situations that may challenge a school community, such as physical conflict or re-entry of members into the community who have been apart for disciplinary reasons.